The strata management contract

 Advice on Contracts: The strata associations offer advice for strata corporations on what to consider when contracting for strata property management services.

-Strata associations and the RECBC (Real Estate Council of BC) also advise strata corporations to seek independent legal advice before signing a strata management contract.
+Strata associations and the BC Financial Services Authority (BCFSA) also advise strata corporations to seek independent legal advice before signing a strata management contract.

 The contract can be developed and/or amended with the consent of both parties (the strata corporation or the section and the strata management company) to suit respective needs.
 There is no official standard contract.